tokengamedev/godot-android-modules/google-play-billing/README.md

   - **products [Array(String)]** - list of product_ids purchased

 - ##### CustomError:
-  Represnts a custom error with custom error codes when purchase flow is launched
+  Represents a custom error with custom error codes when purchase flow is launched
   - **error_code [String]** - custom error code. possible values are PRODUCT_ID_NOT_IN_CACHE(1), SERVICE_ERROR(2) or NO_ERROR(0)
   - **int_error [Result]** - Internal launch result from billing client if there is any.